HMRC letter

 Furthermore, not having a P60 could lead to potential issues, such as difficulties in claiming tax rebates or proving your income for financial services.
 In such scenarios, it becomes an indispensable document ensuring a smooth financial journey.

-How to Obtain and Verify a P60
+How to obtain and verify a P60

 Obtaining a P60 is a relatively straightforward process.
 If you are an employee, your employer should automatically provide you with one, either in a printed format or digitally, by the 31st May each year.
 If you run a limited company and draw a salary, you can issue a P60 for yourself, or more commonly, your accountant will handle this for you.